Haberdashers' Abraham Darby: History

 The school was founded as Madeley Senior Council School, Hill Top, opened in 1927 with 400 mixed places.
 It became known as Madeley Modern School from 1944, was enlarged in 1958-59 and had 619 pupils by the end of 1959.

 It amalgamated with Coalbrookdale High School in 1965 to form the Abraham Darby Comprehensive School.
 There were 1,244 pupils in 1980.

 The school has a musical tradition, particularly with the wind band and the Abraham Darby Showband, which has played in the Royal Albert Hall and at the Carnegie Hall in New York City.
 The school achieved Arts College status and again renamed itself, this time to the Abraham Darby School for the Performing Arts in 2003.

 The new building began construction in late 2009 and completed in 2012.
 It was officially opened by Prince Edward on 11 October 2012.

-The school's name was changed in early 2018 from Abraham Darby Academy to Haberdashers' Abraham Darby.
-To quash rumours and 'gossip' about the school's name change, a letter was sent to parents in which principal Lee Hadley stated, “In order to strengthen and highlight our partnership with Adams, to link us more obviously with other Haberdasher schools across the country and to emphasise the role of Haberdashers’ Company, governors have decided the Haberdasher name should have more prominence.
-I wholeheartedly support this.”
+In 2018, a new trend steming from the name change of Adams Grammar School to Haberdashers' Adams emerged and led to the name change from Abraham Darby Academy to Haberdashers' Abraham Darby as part to recognise the historical links with the Haberdashers' company and as a marketing strategy.